Alliedium/awesome-devops/29_sep_2022_network_certificate_part_3/practice_part3.md

-## Practice Generate self signed SSL Certificate
+## Practice --- How to generate self signed SSL Certificate

 1. Prerequisites